For Student Entrepreneurs, founders, institutions, corporates, and public partners

 From curiosity to market confidence.

-You do not need to already be a founder to benefit from GMAP.
-You might be a final-year Student Entrepreneur exploring global careers, a graduate testing a business idea, or a founder asking whether your solution could work in a different market.
+You do not need to be a founder yet.
+You might be a final-year student exploring global careers, a graduate testing a business idea, or a founder asking whether your solution works in a different market.

 Institutional value